Mozux-0/task-tracker-CLI/README.md

 mark-done <ID>              mark a task as done list                        list all of the tasks list <status>               list the tasks by status (todo, in-progress, done)

+Note: ID is numeric, task and status are strings
 ````

 ## For help